hsfl/artemis/pages/tutorials/testing/temp_sensor_test.md

 In this part we will be setting up two temperature sensors on the BBB.
 Connect the source voltage pins on both temp sensors to the same BBB 3.3V pin (P9.3) and the same GNDA_ADC (P9.34).
 Keep one sensor connected to AIN1 (P9.40) and connect the second sensor to AIN2 (P9.37).

 {% include image.html file="/resources/tutorials/sensor/File_000.png" width="70%" %}

+In the picture above, the teal, blue, and orange wires are connected to the same things as before while the yellow wire corresponds to the second ADC connection.

 To allow a user to choose which temp sensor they'd like to receive a reading from, we have to redefine the ADC variable based on what the user wants.